 Feline Immunodeficiency Virus (FIV)

-Feline AIDS is a disease caused by infection with feline immunodeficiency virus (FIV) and affects the cat’s immune system.
-Their natural defence against attack by other diseases may be seriously affected, much in the same way as human AIDS.
+Feline immunodeficiency virus (FIV) attacks a cat’s immune system, similar to HIV in humans.
+Infected cats’ natural defence against other diseases may be seriously affected, much in the same way as human AIDS.

-FIV is almost always transmitted by bites from infected cats.
-The virus that causes the disease is present in saliva.
+FIV is almost always transmitted by bites from infected cats, since the virus that causes the disease is present in saliva.

 While some infected cats show no sign of disease, others may display initial symptoms such as fever, loss of appetite, diarrhoea, lethargy and swollen lymph nodes.

 As the disease progresses, symptoms may occur such as weight loss, sores in and around the mouth, eye lesions, poor coat and chronic infections.

 Eventually, the immune system may become too weak to fight off other infections and diseases.
 As a result, the cat may die from one of these subsequent infections.

 Unfortunately in Australia, FIV is very common, with 1 in 7 cats with outdoor access infected with this virus.